My Approach to Helping

 Realizing that it takes courage to pick up the phone and schedule a first appointment, my goal will be to create a safe place - a soft place for you to land each time we meet, and a place where hope lives.
 If life has gotten too messy for you to believe any longer, then let me hold hope for you until you can.

 Wherever you are in the process, it will be an honor to support your journey, to hold sacred space as you seek clarity and healing, and to share resources to promote growth, healing, and healthier relationships.

 I OFFER BOTH IN-PERSON AND ONLINE VIDEO SESSIONS.
 Please visit my website to learn more (see link above).

 While I do not accept insurance, I will gladly provide the codes your provider needs.
 If you choose to file it will be necessary for me to make a diagnosis, and this will be included in your permanent health information file.
 Paying privately avoids this need to share sensitive information.

 Important Factors for Choosing a Therapist

 If you don't have someone who can recommend a trusted therapist, I invite you to browse this website and "meet" therapists whose credentials have been verified.
-Consider your preference for a man or a woman, or if age/gender doesn't matter to you.
-Visit the therapist's website to get a better sense of who he/she is, and when your options are narrowed down, give each one a call.
-Listen to your gut; does this person communicate empathically, does he/she listen to your concerns?
-Do you feel comfortable talking to him/her?
-Research shows that the client/therapist relationship is the most crucial part of successful therapy, and although it will take time to fully establish rapport and trust, those initial instincts can help you decide if this person is the right fit for you.
+Visit the therapist's website to get a better sense of who they are, and when your options are narrowed down, give each one a call.
+Listen to your gut; does this person communicate empathically, do they listen to your concerns?
+Do you feel comfortable talking to them?
+Research shows that the client-therapist relationship is the most crucial part of successful therapy, and although it will take time to fully establish rapport and trust, those initial instincts can help you decide if this person is the right fit for you.

 What I Say to People Concerned about the Therapy Process